xieweiAlex/English_Learning/words/2024/words-Jan-24.md

 **8 ball**.

 "vi" and "vt" are abbreviations for **intransitive** and **transitive** verbs, respectively.
-"The UK's Digital Markets, Competition and Consumer Bill must put an end to this false posturing, which is essentially a recreation of Apple's fees.
+"The UK's Digital Markets, Competition and Consumer Bill must put an end to this **false posturing**, which is essentially a recreation of Apple's fees.

 Spotify has launched an **outspoken** attack on new transaction fees of up to 27% being **levied** by Apple in the US.
 On Wednesday, Apple announced it would **permit** app developers to sell products in places other than its own store - but **only if** they still **paid** commission.